 Jason is a proud and loving father, and takes much of his inspiration from his humble and direct connections to nature and his ancestors.

-Kalpana Devi is a vocalist, dancer, instrumentalist, performer, educator, healer, entrepreneur, writer and mother of 6 children.
+Kalpana Devi, HeARTbeat Collective’s first president, is a vocalist, dancer, instrumentalist, performer, educator, healer, entrepreneur, writer and mother of 6 children.
 She has performed as a solo artist, and collaborated and performed with trumpeter, composer and Guggenheim Fellow, Wadada Leo Smith.
 She has also collaborated or performed with Talking Drums, Juba, Susumi Dance Theater and served as assistant artistic director to Master Dancer Eno Asabo Washington in Power of the Drum Ballet.
 She conducts workshops and gives talks at schools, colleges and community centers on Sacred Economy, The Currency of Love, Raising Our Future and Inner Cultural R/Evolution.
 She has taught African Dance at the Putney School in Vermont, Williston Northampton, Suffield Academy and Pioneer Valley Performing Arts High School where she also served as interim director of the department of dance and founded and directed the school’s first African Dance Company.
 From 2001-2008 she produced, directed and taught a popular all ages summer camp focusing on African dance and culture housed at Smith College.
 For 20 years, she has toured the U.S. and West Africa with her band, ReBelle and was recently the recipient of a business expansion grant, which she is using to grow her music performance, touring and distribution nationally and internationally.
 She is the recipient of numerous grant awards including a finalist in the National Endowment for the Arts Fellowship for dance in education.
 She was recently commissioned by Deepak Chopra to compose an instrumental mantra music featuring original African chants.

 Kalpana Devi’s experience includes teaching and facilitating dance experiences for thousands in various settings in and around New England, the eastern seaboard, and West Africa.
 Her contributions in dance education incorporate West African dance technique; also taking into account, world history of dance, dance in the community, drumming, drumming for dancers, composition, and body conditioning, all curriculums which she has taught.
 She founded and directed a youth–lead drum and dance company and brought them to tour in West Africa where they had opportunity to study with master dancers and drummers of the region.
 She also toured the company to Philadelphia where they were selected to perform at the National High School Dance Festival by a rigorous panel of international judges.
 Between 2001 and 2008, she produced and founded an intergenerational summer dance and drum camp, housed at Smith College.
 She has been invited to teach, perform and speak across New England, the United States and west Africa.